gary-ios/solid-principles-for-swift/README.md

 Similar to OCP code doesnt have to change everytime the requirements change.

 ## Interface Segregation Principle

+Make fine grained interface that are client specific

+This principle solves FAT interface problems of Object Oriented Programming

+A interface is called FAT when it has too many methods which contains more information than we really want.

+**Benefits of ISP**

+High cohesion - better understandability, robustness Low coupling - better maintainability, high resistance to changes

 ## Dependency Inversion Principle